 We want to complete that permitting process in between our preliminary design and final design.
-We don’t want to do it too early because if there’s big changes in the preliminary design, we may have to go back and ask for a change within the permits.
-We don’t want to do it too late in the final design because that doesn’t afford these regulatory agencies the opportunity to really comment, provide feedback, and maybe interject some thoughts that make the project more successful.
+We don’t want to do it too early because if there are big changes in the preliminary design, we may have to go back and ask for a change within the permits.
+We don’t want to do it too late in the final design because that doesn’t afford these regulatory agencies the opportunity to comment, provide feedback, and maybe interject some thoughts that make the project more successful.

 Nichoel Church (5:16)

 Jeff Walters (5:17)

 And removal is a great option.
 It’s generally the best option because you’re retaining or you’re getting the watershed back to its pre-construction condition, original flows, restoring that floodplain.
 But there is certainly the opportunity for modification, and that’s where we come into play.
 We want to look at the system, we want to look at the dam, and we want to make sure that there are options.